CUBRID/cubrid-manual/en/admin/ha.rst

 **start**

-This utility is used to enable the CUBRID HA features and run the component processes (database server process, replication log copy process, and replication log reflection process).
+This utility is used to activate CUBRID HA feature and start all processes of CUBRID HA in the node(database server process, replication log copy process, and replication log reflection process).
 Note that a master node or a slave node is determined based on the execution order of **cubrid heartbeat start**.

 How to execute the command is as shown below. ::